 - Only 17% of key decision-makers rated the quality of the thought leadership content they read as very good or excellent.

-- 41% are more willing to pay a premium to work with a company that produces quality thought leadership content versus those who do not.
+- 41% are more willing to pay a premium to work with a company that produces quality thought leadership content versus those that do not.

 - 48% of decision-makers extended an RFP invitation to an organization, increased the amount of business they did with a vendor or purchased a new product/service they didn’t previously consider after consuming thought leadership content from a particular company.